 Android routing guide

-Free Android VPN routing with selective routes
+Free Android routing access with dedicated routes

 Secureferry is free to install and free to start.
 Upgrade when you need more parallel routes, more app and website assignments, or more checkpoints for multi-hop dedicated routes.
+Apps or sites not assigned to a specific route use the shared dedicated route.

 What you can control